WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

 ..
 Note:: The input files are text files which can be generated/edited using text editors such as Notepad and Sublime Text.

+.. admonition:: Hint
-**Hint:** The best way to generate the input files is to use sample inputs such as hill_simple and two_fires, and modify them as required.
+   The best way to generate the input files is to use sample inputs such as hill_simple and two_fires, and modify    them as required.

 Namelist.input
 ~~~~~~~~~~~~~~